jdidion/atropos/doc/guide.rst

 contain the placeholder ``{name}``, which will be replaced with the name of the adapter found in that read.
 For example, writing ::

-    cutadapt -a adapter1=ACGT -y ' we found {name}' input.fastq
+    atropos -a adapter1=ACGT -y ' we found {name}' input.fastq

 changes a read named ``read1`` to ``read1 we found adapter1`` if the adapter ``ACGT`` was found.
 The options ``-x``/``--prefix`` work the same, but the text